 In the eighties Village Roadshow was a pioneer in the development of state of the art multiplex cinema complexes.
 The Group’s developments raised cinema exhibition standards to new levels by utilising stadium seating, the latest sound systems and advanced projection technologies.
 These cinemas were the forerunners to the high quality multiplexes that operate in Village Roadshow’s cinemas today.

 In the late eighties Village Roadshow’s growth strategy required greater access to capital.
-This was achieved through a "back door" stock market listing and additional capital raising through the takeover of De Laurentis Entertainment Limited in 1988, which then changed its name to Village Roadshow Limited, still under the majority ownership of the Kirby and Burke families' holding company, Village Roadshow Corporation.
+This was achieved through a "back door" stock market listing and additional capital raising through the takeover of De Laurentis Entertainment Limited in 1988, which then changed its name to Village Roadshow Limited, still retaining a major shareholding of the Kirby and Burke families' holding company, Village Roadshow Corporation.

 In the nineties, Village Roadshow sought to further strengthen its position by diversifying into complementary media and entertainment businesses.
 This included the purchase and development of theme parks: initially Wet’n’Wild (originally Cades County) in 1989, then building Warner Bros.
 Movie World which opened in 1992, the acquisition of Sea World followed later in 1992 and opening Australian Outback Spectacular in 2006.